Learning from the catastrophe in the German Ahr Valley

 Another example is the study “Riverscapes: designing urban embankments”.
 As early as 2008, it proposed different scenarios to develop solutions for a variety of uses of the Rhine’s resources, including work, housing, traffic, leisure, ecology and flood protection.
 It also created, among other things, risk mapping with simulations of flooding and a unified water management system that takes into account adjacent catchment areas.

 Therefore there is no lack of information – but authorities have to take note of it and act accordingly.
 One of the most important lessons from the past is that rivers are only one element among many in the “water system”.
 They should be understood as components of branching catchment areas and as dynamic systems, from source to mouth.

 A look at other countries

-Third, Germany should consider what other countries have achieved in terms of disaster preparedness.
+Third, it would be worthwhile for Germany to look at what other countries have achieved with regard to civil protection.
 Generally speaking, it is true that the more prosperous the society, the larger the property damage.
 Conversely, the smaller a society’s income is, the more people will lose their health or their lives.

 The latter also applies to countries like Bangladesh and China, which for decades have put great effort into regulating water through targeted measures, both on national and international level.
 Both countries have achieved great progress when it comes to flood protection, for instance by employing systems of dykes and locks, canals, expansion areas, suitable architecture and an effective information, warning and evacuation system (for more on Bangladesh, see Saleemul Huq at www.dandc.eu).
 Germany could learn from this work, too.